MobileForensicsResearch/mem/README.md

 # mem
-Tool used for dumping memory from Android devices
+Tool used for dumping memory from Android devices.
+Root access is required.

 ./mem pid out_path
  - where pid is the target PID to capture